psimaths/cesium/README.md

 - Viewer only loads tiles for the visible area and zoom level
 - No need to load the entire file into memory

-## Updating the Map
+## Updating the Data

-When you need to update the map:
+When you need to update the map or terrain:

-1. Replace the TIF file
+1. Replace the TIF and/or LAZ files
-2. Run the preprocessing script again: `python3 preprocess.py new_map.tif tiles`
+2. Run the preprocessing script again: `python3 preprocess.py map.tif points.laz tiles`
+3. If terrain changed:
+   - Upload the new `cesiumionheightmap.tif` to Cesium ion
+   - Get the new Asset ID
+   - Update `script.js` line 8 (TERRAIN_ASSET_ID) with the new Asset ID
-3. Restart the server (if it was running)
+4. Restart the server (if it was running)

 The server itself doesn't need any reconfiguration.